Terms And conditions as of 2018

 Transportation will be charged from the place of residence (operating base) of the persons involved, irrespective of where they may be located at any particular moment in time and will be a return journey back to that point or pre-arranged other destination, irrespective of where they may actually go on to, unless the contract in question is a series of jobs and includes accommodation.

-Any goods accepted for transportation will be transported at the risk of the owner of the goods.
-The person transporting the goods shall not be held responsible for the well-being of those goods whilst being transported.
+Any goods not owned by us accepted for transportation will be transported at the risk of the owner of the goods.
+Our employee transporting the goods shall not be held responsible for the well-being of those goods whilst being transported.
 No responsibility for loss or damage will be accepted, goods will not be insured in transit or storage and liability will not be held.

 It will be the responsibility of the client to ensure that suitable vehicular access is provided to the venue, and any excessive costs involved in accessing the site will be passed on to the client once they have been assessed.